jfloff/grpc-spring-boot-examples/README.md

 ## Examples
-* `greet-client-server`: client sends a name for the server, and the server replies with a greeting.
+* `greeter`: client sends a name for the server, and the server replies with a greeting.
 Client name is passed as an env variable in the `docker-compose.yml`.

 ## Requirements